-Attended a Mountain Leader training course (or have been granted exemption)
+Have attended a Mountain Leader training course (or have been granted an exemption)

 Be familiar with the syllabus.

-Eight nights camping, three of which must be wild camping.
+Eight nights camping, four of which must be wild camping.
 Please see the scheme handbook for a wild camping definition.

 Hold a current first aid certificate, minimum 16 hours and relevant to the work of a Mountain Leader.